-Adopting a vegan diet is “he single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use, and water use.”
+Adopting a vegan diet is “the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use, and water use.”

 Ask your favorite restaurants to add more plant-based options.
-They are happy to add them by patron’s request as they are more cost-effective options for the restaurants as well.
+They are happy to add them by patron’s request as they are more cost-effective options for the restaurants.